BMCC Fall 2019

 NOTE: I strongly advise stapling each individual packet together, keeping all the packets in the same folder, and bringing that folder to every class during the Poetry Unit (i.e., you should have a total of seven different stapled packets).
 The poems are harder to put back in the right order if they get out of order than the stories are, and there have been far too many problems in the past with people missing individual poems or having the wrong packet with them on specific days.
 And please keep bringing all the packets we have already discussed with you to class for the entire Poetry Unit, because we will frequently want to refer back to them and/or because we might not finish a packet on a given day and need to continue with it next time.

 Fri 10/4: --Old & Middle English / Renaissance / Metaphysical / Neoclassical Poetry (700s-1700s)

 Fri 10/11: --First-Generation Romanticism (1770s-1812ish)

 Fri 10/18: --Emily Dickinson and Walt Whitman (mid/late 1800s)

 Fri 10/25: --The Beats and The Confessionals (1950s-1970s)

 Unit Three: The Awesomest Thing Ever Written

-*I know the school calendar says the last day of classes is 12/12, but there's also a rule that I must convene class on the Final Exam day even if we are not having a Final Exam (it's a funding thing).
-Because we have a Final Paper instead of a Final Exam, but still have to meet on 12/15, that day is just another class (but the Final Paper won't be due until the very end of Finals time).
+*I know the school calendar says 12/13 is the Final Exam, but we're not having a Final Exam.
+However, there's a rule that I must convene class on the Final Exam day even if we are not having a Final Exam (it's a funding thing).
+Because we have a Final Paper instead of a Final Exam, but still have to meet on 12/13, that day is just another class (but the Final Paper won't be due until the very end of Finals time).